DWU CONSULTING — AI RESEARCH

 Reporting Lag

-T-100 data is published with approximately 30–45 day lag, making it unsuitable for real-time market monitoring.
-Industry participants and investors rely on more current data sources (airline seating capacity databases like Sabre/Amadeus, real-time flight tracking) for tactical decision-making.
+TIMING LIMITATION: T-100 data is published with approximately 30–45 day lag, making it unsuitable for real-time market monitoring.
+Industry participants and investors rely on more current data sources (Sabre/Amadeus capacity databases, real-time flight tracking) for tactical decision-making.
+T-100 is best suited for monthly/quarterly trend analysis and strategic planning, not daily monitoring.

 Accessing Historical T-100 Data

-BTS maintains T-100 archives back to 1973, making it one of the longest-running aviation datasets.
+BTS maintains T-100 archives with international data from 1977 and domestic data from 1987, with both in current format since 1990, making it one of the longest-running aviation datasets.
 To access historical data:

-4. For analysis older than 1995, consult archived databases or academic sources like MIT's Airline Data Project
+- NOTE: For analysis older than 1995, consult archived databases or academic sources like MIT's Airline Data Project.

-Researchers analyzing multi-decade trends (e.g., "how has airline capacity in domestic markets changed since 1980?") can construct datasets spanning 40+ years, enabling analysis of deregulation impacts, technology adoption (aircraft fleet evolution), and market concentration trends.
+Researchers analyzing multi-decade trends (e.g., "how has airline capacity in domestic markets changed since deregulation in 1978?") can construct datasets spanning 40+ years, enabling analysis of deregulation impacts, technology adoption (aircraft fleet evolution), and market concentration trends.
+Long-term T-100 analysis is particularly valuable for airports evaluating structural changes in airline networks.

 Integration with Airport Finance Decision-Making